Urban sprawl: Proposed alternatives

 Many critics concede that sprawl produces some negative externalities; however there is some dispute about the most effective way to reduce these negative effects.
 Gordon & Richardson for example argue that the costs of building new public transit is disproportionate to the actual environmental or economic benefits, that land use restrictions will increase the cost of housing and restrict economic opportunity, that infill possibilities are too limited to make a major difference to the structure of American cities, and that the government would need to coerce most people to live in a way that they do not want to in order to substantially change the impact of sprawl.
 They argue that the property market should be deregulated to allow different people to live as they wish, while providing a framework of market based fees (such as emission fees, congestion charging or road pricing) to mitigate many of the problems associated with sprawl such as congestion and increased pollution.

+Several cities have adopted strategies to curb urban sprawl effectively.
+Portland, Oregon, established an Urban Growth Boundary (UGB) to contain development within a designated area, promoting higher-density, walkable neighborhoods and preserving surrounding farmland.
+Singapore has pioneered Transit-Oriented Development (TOD), concentrating housing, employment, and services around an extensive mass transit system to minimize automobile dependency and urban expansion.
+London's longstanding Greenbelt policy restricts urban development beyond specific zones to protect green space and control metropolitan growth.